+The United States-Peru Free Trade Agreement (PTPA) entered into force on February 1, 2009.
 The PTPA eliminates tariffs and removes barriers to U.S. services, provides a secure, predictable legal framework for investors, and strengthens protection for intellectual property, workers, and the environment.
-The PTPA is the first agreement in force that incorporates groundbreaking provisions concerning the protection of the environment and labor rights that were included as part of the Bipartisan Agreement on Trade Policy developed by Congressional leaders on May 10, 2007.
+The PTPA was the first agreement in force that incorporated groundbreaking provisions concerning the protection of the environment and labor rights that were included as part of the Bipartisan Agreement on Trade Policy developed by Congressional leaders on May 10, 2007.

 New Opportunities for U.S. Farmers and Ranchers: The PTPA creates new opportunities for increased US agricultural exports to Peru.
 More than two-thirds of current U.S. farm exports became duty-free immediately after the Agreement went into force.
 Tariffs on most U.S. farm products will be phased out within 15 years, with all tariffs eliminated by 2026.

 Commitments and Cooperation to Protect the Environment: The Agreement commits Parties to effectively enforce their own domestic environmental laws and adopt, maintain and implement laws, regulations and all other measures to fulfill those obligations.
 The Environment Chapter includes a groundbreaking Annex on Forest Sector Governance, addressing the environmental and economic consequences of trade associated with illegal logging and illegal trade in wildlife.
 It also includes provisions recognizing the importance of conserving and protecting biodiversity, and creates a public submissions process with an independent secretariat for environmental matters to ensure that views of civil society are appropriately considered.